Privacy & Security

 Is my transaction safe?- Security

-All transactions through this site are secure.
-The transactions are encrypted before being sent across the Internet.
-We use industry standard SSL encryption to scramble credit card information when you enter a credit card number in the web browser before it is sent to us.
-You should see a little padlock at the bottom or your browser.
-That lock will be open until you begin to check out.
-Then, that lock will be closed.
-When that lock is closed, your information is being encrypted before being sent.
+Our site uses state-of-the art encryption.
+We use industry standard SSL.
 Your information is sent in a code so that even if anyone could see it, they could not read it.
 The likelihood of your card number being stolen while traveling over the Internet is far less than when you use your credit card in a department store or in a restaurant where paper copies of your credit card number are readily available to thieves.
 That is where credit card numbers are stolen most often.

 But, what if someone does steal my credit card number?